laravel-workflow/laravel-workflow.github.io/docs/how-it-works.md

 ## Queues

 Queued jobs are background processes that are scheduled to run at a later time.
 Laravel supports running queues via Amazon SQS, Redis, or even a relational database.
+Workflows and actvities are both queued jobs but each behaves a little differently.
+A workflow will be dispatched mutliple times during normal operation.
+A workflow runs, dispatches one or more activities and then exits again until the activities are completed.
+An activity will only execute once during normal operation, as it will only be retried in the case of an error.

 ## Event Sourcing